Financial Performance Data

 Data sources and methodology

-The target population consists of small businesses that are defined as those having annual revenue between $30,000 and $5 million.
-The information is presented by industry using the North American Industrial Classification System (NAICS) to the six-digit level.
+The target population consists of small and medium-sized businesses which are defined as those having annual revenue between $30,000 to $5 million and $5 million to $20 million.
+The information is presented by industry using the North American Industrial Classification System (NAICS) to the 6 digit level.